kriteeT/portfolio/README.md

 - Pdf to Code
 - Make sure ui beautiful like design
 - Work on git
-- Modern JS frameworks web component (angular, react, vue) * It is very important because it makes the work quality and easy to maintain.
+- Modern JS frameworks web component (angular, vue) * It is very important because it makes the work quality and easy to maintain.
 - Engage with the designer for good looking design for customer and save time to write code

 ## ForFun html, css, js from W3Schools